rclone/rclone/MANUAL.md

 This echoes the input parameters to the output parameters for testing purposes.
 It can be used to check that rclone is still alive and to check that parameter passing is working properly.

+### rc/noopauth: Echo the input to the output parameters requiring auth

+This echoes the input parameters to the output parameters for testing purposes.
+It can be used to check that rclone is still alive and to check that parameter passing is working properly.

+Authentication is required for this call.

+### sync/copy: copy a directory from source remote to destination remote

+This takes the following parameters

+- srcFs - a remote name string eg "drive:src" for the source
+- dstFs - a remote name string eg "drive:dst" for the destination

+This returns
+- jobid - ID of async job to query with job/status

+See the [copy command](https://rclone.org/commands/rclone_copy/) command for more information on the above.

+Authentication is required for this call.

+### sync/move: move a directory from source remote to destination remote

+This takes the following parameters

+- srcFs - a remote name string eg "drive:src" for the source
+- dstFs - a remote name string eg "drive:dst" for the destination
+- deleteEmptySrcDirs - delete empty src directories if set

+This returns
+- jobid - ID of async job to query with job/status

+See the [move command](https://rclone.org/commands/rclone_move/) command for more information on the above.

+Authentication is required for this call.

+### sync/sync: sync a directory from source remote to destination remote

+This takes the following parameters

+- srcFs - a remote name string eg "drive:src" for the source
+- dstFs - a remote name string eg "drive:dst" for the destination

+This returns
+- jobid - ID of async job to query with job/status

+See the [sync command](https://rclone.org/commands/rclone_sync/) command for more information on the above.

+Authentication is required for this call.

 ### vfs/forget: Forget files or directories in the directory cache.